GWest58/fractal-assembly/README.md

 # Fractal Assembly

-A cross-platform habit tracking application focused on foundational daily habits that compound over time.
+A cross-platform task tracking application focused on foundational daily tasks that compound over time.
 The project consists of a React Native mobile app powered by Expo and a Node.js REST API backend.

 ## 🎯 Project Overview

-Fractal Assembly is designed around the concept that small, consistent daily habits create powerful compound effects over time - like fractals where simple patterns create complex, beautiful structures.
-The app focuses on tracking "foundational habits" - essential daily activities that form the building blocks of a productive and healthy lifestyle.
+Fractal Assembly is designed around the concept that small, consistent daily tasks create powerful compound effects over time - like fractals where simple patterns create complex, beautiful structures.
+The app focuses on tracking "foundational tasks" - essential daily activities that form the building blocks of a productive and healthy lifestyle.

 ### Core Philosophy
-- **Foundational Focus**: Emphasis on 5 core daily habits rather than overwhelming users with endless tasks
+- **Foundational Focus**: Emphasis on 5 core daily tasks rather than overwhelming users with endless activities
-- **Daily Reset**: Each day starts fresh with the ability to reset all habits
+- **Daily Reset**: Each day starts fresh with the ability to reset all tasks
 - **Simplicity**: Clean, intuitive interface that encourages consistent daily engagement
 - **Compound Growth**: Track streaks and completion rates to visualize the power of consistency